 "Clown up your life!" proudly features

-actress, director and applied arts teacher
+actress, director and teacher

 Lee will return to Brussels this spring to run two workshops to improve your life by means of the Clown.
 Learn more why an encounter with your inner clown could be helpful to you, what you should know about Lee and how she sees the red nose clown.
 More details about the beginner and the advanced course are available too.